mwar1/snake-clone/README.md

 ## apple.py
 Contains the code for generating and replacing an Apple object which the player eats to increase the length of the snake.

-## tile.py
-Creates the background for the game, using an array of Tile objects.
-Possibly unnecessary to put into its own class but it is what it is.

 ## score.py
 Contains the code to display and update a score in the top-left corner of the screen.